zyx-db/db/README.md

 # goals

-- a disk manager to convert the raw bytes in my pages ([u8; 4096]) into meaningful data, and vice versa
+- utilities to convert the raw bytes in my pages ([u8; 4096]) into meaningful data, and vice versa
 - concurrent implementations of data structures used! i hope to make the bulk of my data structures i used throughout this process!
 - b+ tree indexing
 - storing simple data types in user defined schemas (ex. no variable sized data like strings)